 Many of today’s traditions, such as giving right of way to a funeral procession, stem from the earliest days of America.
-Other traditions from colonial funerals have died out or been changed over time.
+Other traditions from colonial funerals have died out or changed over time.

 Here are seven strange practices of colonial funerals that faded away: